 As referenced above, advertisements of Public Notices are placed in various media outlets, reaching different populations and interest groups, at least fourteen (14) days prior to the hearing date.
 These media outlets include the County's local paper of record, the Enquirer Gazette, the Prince George's Post, and The Sentinel.
 Additionally, the public notices are posted on the Prince George's County Department of Housing and Community Development's website (in English and Spanish).
 In order to reach the underrepresented groups, neighborhoods, minority populations, persons with disabilities, persons with limited English Proficiency, and other special interest populations, copies of the notices are distributed to nonprofit groups to promote public engagements, including the Prince George's County Transforming Neighborhood Initiative (TNI) community groups that encourage grass-root participation from community residents serving the populations, many of which are primarily low and moderate-income neighborhoods.
-TNI communities include: Kentland/Palmer Park, Hillcrest Heights/Marlow Heights, Suitland/Coral Hills, Woodlawn/West Lanham Hills, Forestville, Silver Hill Langley Park, East Riverdale/Bladensburg, and Glassmanor/Oxon Hill.
+TNI communities include: Kentland/Palmer Park, Hillcrest Heights/Marlow Heights, Suitland/Coral Hills, Woodlawn/West Lanham Hills, Forestville, Silver Hill, Langley Park, East Riverdale/Bladensburg, and Glassmanor/Oxon Hill.

-The first public hearing was held on January 30, 2018 at the Prince George's County Sports and Learning Complex located at 8001 Sheriff Road, Hyattsville, Maryland, from 6:00 pm to 8:00 pm.
-The public hearing solicited public comments on the Fiscal Year (FY) 2019 Annual Action Plan process.
+The first public hearing was held on January 23, 2019 at 9200 Basil Court, 4th Floor Conference Room, Largo, Maryland, from 6:00 pm to 8:00 pm.
+The public hearing solicited public comments on the Fiscal Year (FY) 2020 Annual Action Plan process.
 Public comments were encouraged at the community forum and interested parties were notified that comments could be submitted in writing to the Department of Housing and Community Development.

-A second public hearing will be held in April 2018 at the Prince George's County Council Hearing Room located at 14741 Governor Oden Bowie Drive, Upper Marlboro, Maryland, from 7:00 pm to 9:00 pm.
-A summary of any public comments received will be incorporated into the final Annual Action Plan.
+A second public hearing will be held in May 2019 at the Prince George's County Council Hearing Room located at 14741 Governor Oden Bowie Drive, Upper Marlboro, Maryland.
+A summary of all public comments can be located under Appendix F: FY 2020 Annual Action Plan (AAP) Citizen Comments Summary.